 2|3rd of the Directors (other than the Independent Directors) are rotational Directors.
 1|3rd of rotational Directors retire in every Annual General Meeting and, if eligible, offer themselves for reappointment.
-The Managing Director and Whole-time Director are appointed by the Members for a period up to five years.
+The Managing Director is appointed by the members for a period up to three years and the Whole-time Director is appointed by the members for a period up to five years.

-2.3 Composition, name, other directorships | committee memberships
+2.3.
+Composition, name, other directorships | committee memberships